cran/MiscMetabar/README.md

 explore the dataset from Tengeler et al. (2020) using some MiscMetabar functions.

-For developers, I also wrote a article describing som [rules of codes](https://adrientaudiere.github.io/MiscMetabar/articles/Rules.html).
+For developers, I also wrote an article describing some [rules of codes](https://adrientaudiere.github.io/MiscMetabar/articles/Rules.html).

 ### Summarize a physeq object